-At the very top of the list of all-time NASCAR championships sit two men: NASCAR Hall of Famer Richie Evans... and Mike Stefanik.
+At the very top of the list of all-time NASCAR championships sit two men: NASCAR Hall of Famer Richie Evans and Mike Stefanik.

 Each tallied nine in their exemplary careers, with Stefanik’s coming in both the NASCAR Whelen Modified Tour and NASCAR K&N Pro Series East.

 Seven of his titles came in his primary racing series – the NASCAR Whelen Modified Tour.
 In 2003, he was named one of the Tour’s 10 Greatest Drivers, an obvious choice if there ever was one – Stefanik holds the all-time series record in championships, wins, poles, top fives and top 10s.

-In 1997-1998, Stefanik won back-to-back championships in the NASCAR Whelen Modified Tour and the NASCAR K&N Pro Series East.
-That, along with a K&N Pro Series East win total that ties for ninth on the all-time list, earned him a spot on the Top 10 Drivers of the First 25 Years of the NASCAR K&N Pro Series East list in 2011.
+Stefanik won two championships consecutively in NASCAR K&N Pro Series East competition, in 1997-98.
+That, along with a win total that ties for ninth on the all-time series wins list, earned him a spot on the Top 10 Drivers of the First 25 Years of the NASCAR K&N Pro Series East list in 2011.

 In addition, Stefanik spent one full-time season in the NASCAR Gander Outdoors Truck Series – and it was a successful one.
 He captured the Rookie of the Year Award in 1999.